grafana/tempo/docs/sources/tempo/traceql/query-editor.md

 To learn more about Grafana dashboards, refer to the [Use dashboards documentation](/docs/grafana/latest/dashboards/use-dashboards/).

 {{% admonition type="note" %}}
+The query editor and builder are available in Grafana Cloud without activating a feature toggle.

-To use the TraceQL query editor in Grafana 9.3.2 and newer, you need to enable the `traceqlEditor` feature toggle ([refer to instructions for enabling feature toggles](/docs/grafana/latest/setup-grafana/configure-grafana/feature-toggles/).)
+To use the TraceQL query editor in self-hosted Grafana 9.3.2 and newer, you need to enable the `traceqlEditor` feature toggle ([refer to instructions for enabling feature toggles](/docs/grafana/latest/setup-grafana/configure-grafana/feature-toggles/).)

 To enable the Trace Search in self-hosted Grafana through version 10.1, you need to [enable the `traceqlSearch` feature toggle](/docs/grafana/latest/setup-grafana/configure-grafana/feature-toggles/).
 Grafana 10.1 and later have this feature activated by default.

-These features are available in Grafana Cloud without activating a feature toggle.
 {{% /admonition %}}

 ## Write TraceQL queries using the query editor